m-rizzato/Complex/README.md

 # Complex

 ## Repository presentation
-Implementation of the complex number class along with the most important complex number operations.
-Respective tests for the methods are also provided.
+Library implementing the notion of complex number along with the most important complex number operations.

 The complex number class `MyComplex` is defined within the module **complex.py**, which is compatible with [Python3](https://www.python.org/downloads/).